kyverno/chainsaw/ROADMAP.md

   - Focus on developing and finalizing a stable API for Chainsaw, ensuring robustness and reliability.

 - **Enhance Chainsaw Capabilities:**
   - Implement the ability for Chainsaw to register custom JMESPath functions.
-This involves making modifications to the kyverno-jsonpath library to accommodate these new features.

 ## 🌟 Version 0.2.0

 - **Integrate Chainsaw into Operator SDK Testing Documentation:**